rng-guy/NFSMWBartender/README.txt

 ── ■ │ 1: WHAT DOES BARTENDER'S "BASIC" FEATURE SET OFFER? │ ■ ────────────────────────────────────

-BEFORE YOU USE this feature set, see the "WHAT SHOULD I KNOW...?" section further below.

 This feature set LETS YOU CHANGE (per Heat level)
  • at which distance and how quickly you can get busted,